Ahelsamahy/Survive-Line/Practical/projectProgress.md

 | :------------------------------------------------------: | :-----------------------------------------------------: |
 | ![](./../../../progressMedia/images/vision 576 line.png) | ![](./../../../progressMedia/images/vision 45 line.png) |

+<p style="text-align:center;font-size:13px">the amount of new lines isn't fixed and will be changed later</p>

 you might ask "will this reduce the vision of the AI ?", quite frankly, I think if it could handle itself with only one point, then  it can do better with 45 line on each side, it even gave more space to add extra point, so it can see the future now (an extra 20 points on wave)

 # 2020.12.17: give NN list as input ?!!